PerciValXIII/strike-credit-risk-ecml/README.md

 # STRIKE: A Feature-Group-Aware Stacking Framework for Credit Default Prediction

-This repository contains the official implementation of **STRIKE**, introduced in our NeurIPS 2024 submission:
+This repository contains the official implementation of **STRIKE**, introduced in our ECML PKDD 2026 ADS Track submission:
 **"STRIKE: Stacking via Targeted Representations of Isolated Knowledge Extractors."**

 STRIKE is a modular stacking framework that enhances predictive performance by: